odyssy-automaton/omi-daily-wallet-app-4.1/README.md

 # Daily Wallet App

-Proof of Concept android native app to show abridged wallet integration into a link drop style crypto wallet.
+Proof of Concept - android 4.1+ native app to show abridged wallet integration into a link drop style crypto wallet.
+Collaboration between OMI, Abridged and Odyssy

 ## Use cases